wework/ray/docs/getting-started.md

 We encourage consumers of Ray to install via npm or yarn and interface with package via the package manager.

-You will need also need to install the fonts, which can be done via the package or via WeWork's CDN.
-See instructions in the [fonts documentation](/fonts).
+You will need also need to install the fonts, which can be done via WeWork's CDN.
+See instructions in the [fonts documentation](/principles/fonts).

 ### Package